-The policy on importing fresh and processed agricultural produce to Israel is intended to serve several policy purposes, including protection of Israeli agriculture, a supply of fresh produce at reasonable retail prices and implementation of trade agreements.
-Among the Import department’s responsibilities is the allocation of the import quotas to which the State of Israel has committed as a part of its trade agreements and allocation of quotas during shortage periods.
+The Ministry's policy of importing fresh and processed agricultural products to Israel is aiming to serve a number of goals, including sustaining and protecting the Israeli agriculture sector, supply of fresh agricultural produce at fair prices to the consumer, and the implementation of trade agreements.
+The Import Department is responsible, among other things, for the distribution of tariff rate quotas to which the State of Israel has committed under trade agreements and the distribution of voluntary quotas in times of shortage.

 The Center for Foreign Trade and International Cooperation at the Ministry of Agriculture operates in cooperation with the Foreign Trade Administration at the Ministry of Economy and Industry and is in charge of all aspects related to agriculture in international trade agreements.
 Israel's trade agreements serve as a platform and incentive to increase exports, in which a dialogue takes place between Israel and its trade partners to simplify trade and assist exporters encountering trade barriers, as part of a series of actions aimed at regulating optimal trade conditions with various countries.

 Countries with which Israel has bilateral trade agreements: The United States of America, The European Union, EFTA states (Switzerland, Norway, Iceland and Liechtenstein), Canada, Mexico, Mercosur Group of States (Argentina, Brazil, Uruguay and Paraguay), Turkey, Colombia, Panama, Ukraine, South Korea and the United Kingdom.
 Negotiations on additional trade agreements are underway with China, Vietnam and the Eurasian Customs Union (Russia, Belarus, Kazakhstan, Kyrgyzstan and Armenia).